psmay/ardpicprog-java/README.md

 ardpicprog](https://github.com/rweather/ardpicprog) to Java.

-Some refactoring has taken place with the objective of clarifying the code.
+Some refactoring has taken place with the objective of clarifying the code and applying modern idioms (such as replacing some of the extensive return value checking with exceptions).
 It may be too early to tell if this effort is successful.
 Most of the guts haven't been extensively touched, other than to make the original C++ look enough like Java to compile.

 The code has not been thoroughly tested.